emanuelen5/vartarvipavag/README.md

 Then you need to also host the client / front-end somewhere (like through Github pages, as we do).

+> [!NOTE]
+> You'll need to set the Github repository secret `API_URL` to the URL of your backend if you build yourself for Github pages.

 ## 🏗️ Architecture

 **Frontend (React + TypeScript)**